AsifArko/iland/markdown/CI_CD_SETUP.md

 # CI/CD Pipeline Setup Guide

-This document provides a comprehensive guide to the CI/CD pipeline implementation for the Fermi project.
+This document provides a comprehensive guide to the CI/CD pipeline implementation for the iland project.

 ## Overview